valnyx17/git-convention/README.md

 ## how to prs guide

+[this guide](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests) is a quite good guide to pull requests.

+pull requests usually rely on [issues](#how-to-issues-guide), so it is important to get those correct as well.

+pull requests usually also have to do with [projects](https://www.youtube.com/watch?v=lzpcyYIbHqE&list=PLiO7XHcmTsldZR93nkTFmmWbCEVF_8F5H), and are very imporant to the github ecosystem.

+don't forget to also check out [hrpr](#pr-naming-scheme-hrpr).

 ## how to issues guide

+[this video](https://www.youtube.com/watch?v=MvyGcLg6AvI) is a great guide on how issues work.

+issues are meant to be a "what should we do" sort of building block of github.

+you make an issue, you make a pr to solve said issue, you close the issue.

+or, it can be used as a roadmap, a task checklist to finally close when it's done.

+a lot of things can be done with issues, and if you want some examples, look at various github repos.

 ## why you should use the `github issue notebooks` vscode extension